aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/bch/encoder.rst

    :Type: text
    :Allowed values: ``AZCW`` ``BCH`` ``COSET`` ``NO`` ``USER``
+   :Default: ``BCH``
    :Examples: ``--enc-type AZCW``

-Type of the encoder to use in the simulation.
+Select the type of the encoder to use in the simulation.

 Description of the allowed values: